Committee on Training

 3. Research Training: Oversee the Clinical Research Training Institute.

-CRTI Steering Subcommittee – This subcommittee provides guidance for the Clinical Research Training Institute (CRTI) in its current structure.
+CRTI Steering Subcommittee – This subcommittee provides guidance for the Clinical Research Training Institute (CRTI) in its current structure; the Chair serves as a liaison member of the Committee on Training.

 4. Awards: Administer and evaluate the ASH training awards portfolio.

-Training Awards Subcommittee – This subcommittee provides oversight for the following ASH training-related awards and the study section process for each: Research Training Award for Fellows (RTAF), Hematology Opportunities for the Next Generation (HONORS), and Physician Scientist (Phy-Sci) Career Development Award.
+Training Awards Subcommittee – This subcommittee provides oversight for the following ASH training-related awards and the study section process for each: Research Training Award for Fellows (RTAF), Hematology Opportunities for the Next Generation (HONORS), and Medical Student Physician-Scientist (Phy-Sci) Award.
 The chair of this subcommittee serves as a liaison member to the Awards Committee.

 5. Program Directors: Provide representation and advocacy for training program directors and hematology program development.